 Mitigation Measure No. Construction / Operational Stage Impact / Topic Mitigation and Environmental Commitments Landscape measures, including extensive planting works, will be completed as part of the construction works; and The boundary with the R135 will be upgraded to a new boundary railing backed by proposed landscape works.
-0.14.1 Operational Reinstatement of landscape Proposed landscape works, including the extensive planting, will be maintained in line with standard landscape mainten practice so as to ensure establishment.
+0.14.1 O.14.1 Operational Proposed landscape works, including the extensive planting, will be maintained in line with standard landscape maintenance practice so as to ensure establishment.
 Failed or dead plants will be replaced in the planting season following identification of any such defects; and Lighting standards will be fitted with horizontal cut-off fittings to avoid light spill.
 Section 15: Risk Management C.15.1 Construction and Operation Damage to hi- voltage Overhead Lines that cross site Hazard Identification and Goalposting C.15.2 and O.15.2 Construction and Operation Road Traffic Accidents Development and implementation of a traffic management plan.
-C.15.3 and O.15.3 Construction and Operation Emergency Response Plan An Environmental Incident Response Plan (EIRP) will be updated by the Contractor/Operator of the Proposed RBSF Component, in consultation with the emergency services and other relevant third parties and will be submitted to IW for approval.
-The updated EIRP will contain Incident Response Procedures which will outline the detailed procedures for dealing with any potential Emergency and shall include the following; Initial Response Procedures; List of Emergency Numbers; Records and sharing of records with prescribed bodies; Training to be provided; and Emergency response equipment list to be provided on site. - - Embedded Mitigation Measure The detailed design of the Proposed RBSF Component will be in accordance with relevant British Standard and International Standard Design codes and specifications to the forms of construction or design of fire protection installation.
+Construction Emergency An Environmental Incident Response Plan (EIRP) will be updated by the Contractor/Operator of the Proposed RBSF Component, in consultation with the emergency services and other relevant third parties and will be submitted to IW for approval.
+The updated EIRP will contain Incident Response Procedures which will outline the detailed procedures for dealing with any potential Emergency and shall include the following; C.15.3 and O.15.3 and Operation Response Plan Initial Response Procedures; List of Emergency Numbers; Records and sharing of records with prescribed bodies; Training to be provided; and Emergency response equipment list to be provided on site. - - Embedded Mitigation Measure The detailed design of the Proposed RBSF Component will be in accordance with relevant British Standard and International Standard Design codes and specifications to the forms of construction or design of fire protection installation.
 This includes a proposed a fire fighting water supply of 3,800 litres/min with a total quantity of 880 m 3 .